The Best Stud Finders of 2023

 Additional Features

 Today’s stud finders can also pack an extra punch: Many are outfitted with features that extend the usefulness of the stud finder and make it handier.
-From this list, identify the features you think could be the most helpful before settling on a stud finder that works.
+From this list, identify the features that could be the most helpful before settling on a stud finder that works.

-• A built-in bubble level, available on either magnetic or electronic stud finder, can assist you in leveling shelves or whatever else you’re attaching to the wall.
-Small bubble levels tend to be less accurate than longer, carpenter-type levels because they only record level over a very short distance.
+- A built-in bubble level, available on either magnetic or electronic stud finders, can assist in leveling shelves or whatever else needs to be attached to the wall.
+Small bubble levels tend to be less accurate than longer carpenter-type levels because they only record level over a very short distance.

-• A built-in laser (electronic models only) is a step up from a bubble level.
-At the press of a button, you can shine a laser in a straight line from the stud you’ve located, either vertically or horizontally to help you align additional fasteners.
-A laser level makes it a snap to hang multiple photos or paintings on a wall—all at the same height.
+- A built-in laser (electronic models only) is a step up from a bubble level.
+At the press of a button, shine a laser in a straight line from the stud that’s been located, either vertically or horizontally to help align additional fasteners.
+The best laser levels make it a snap to hang multiple photos or paintings on a wall—all at the same height.

-• Depth adjustment (electronic models only) allows you to switch from detecting studs ¾ inch deep behind drywall to locating any number of objects up to 1½ inches beneath the surface.
-The ability to inspect further behind the surface is handy for detecting floor joists beneath additional surface coverings like wood, tile, or carpet, but you won’t want to run your electronic stud finder at this level all of the time.
+- Depth adjustment (electronic models only) allows users to switch from detecting studs ¾ inch deep behind drywall to locating any number of objects up to 1½ inches beneath the surface.
+The ability to inspect further behind the surface is handy for detecting floor joists beneath additional surface coverings like wood, tile, or carpet, but it’s not practical to run an electronic stud finder at this level all of the time.
 Increasing the depth adjustment takes more energy and runs the batteries down more quickly.
 Switching back and forth and primarily keeping it on stud-finding mode helps conserve battery life.

-• Multipurpose electronic stud finders are designed to detect additional materials within the walls, such as live electrical wires and plastic pipes so that you don’t nail or cut into something that might be problematic.
+- Multipurpose electronic stud finders are designed to detect additional materials within the walls, such as live electrical wires and plastic pipes so users don’t nail or cut into something that might be problematic.

-• Varying visual displays (electronic models only) give you some choice in how you want to “see” the stud.
-Some electronic stud finders let you preview a digital map of the stud beneath the wall on an LED screen; others feature LED lights across the top that blink when the finder is passed over a stud—both provide a reliable way to pinpoint a stud.
+- Varying visual displays (electronic models only) give users some choice in how to “see” the stud.
+Some electronic stud finders provide a preview of a digital map of the stud beneath the wall on an LED screen; others feature LED lights across the top that blink when the finder is passed over a stud—both provide a reliable way to pinpoint a stud.

-• A battery indicator (electronic models only) will alert you when it’s time to replace the batteries.
+- A battery indicator (electronic models only) will alert when it’s time to replace the batteries.
 While some electronic models take AA or AAA alkaline batteries, a growing number require the use of a small 9-volt battery to adequately power multiple options.

 FAQs